anilkusc/flow-diet-backend/Readme.md

 	- Add language option to all of the returned backend object
 	- Add random recpie feature.
 It will be give random recipe which users mostly like.
 * Api
+* Search
+	- Add upparcase and lowercase letter searching.
+For now it is is case sensitive.
+It should be case insensitive.
+	- Add tag searching if editor wants to add or user search
 * User
 	- mail or phone based authentication
 	- role based access